danielbodnar/awesome-stars/README.md

 ## react-native

+- [bamlab/generator-rn-toolbox](https://github.com/bamlab/generator-rn-toolbox) - The React Native Generator to bootstrap your apps
 - [svbutko/react-native-template-strong](https://github.com/svbutko/react-native-template-strong) - Quick, opinionated, documented and strong beginning for your next project.
 Template made with react-native-navigation, TypeScript and Redux.
 - [houseform/houseform](https://github.com/houseform/houseform) - Simple to use React forms, where your validation and UI code live together in harmony.
 - [bamlab/flashlight](https://github.com/bamlab/flashlight) - 📱⚡️ Lighthouse for Mobile - audits your app and gives a performance score to your Android apps (native, React Native, Flutter..).
 Measure performance on CLI, E2E tests, CI...